 The responsibility of the Research staff is to develop new technology and strategies to improve the management of range livestock, wildlife and the native range itself.
-Research is conducted at the San Angelo Research & Extension Center, the Sonora Research Station in Sutton and Edwards counties, the Read Ranch in Crockett County, the Texas Range Station near Barnhart, and the Carl & Bina-Sue Martin Research Ranch in Menard County.
+Research is conducted at the San Angelo Research & Extension Center, the Sonora Research Station in Sutton and Edwards counties, the Read Ranch in Crockett County, and the Carl & Bina-Sue Martin Research Ranch in Menard County.
 Research is also conducted in cooperation with Angelo State University and with landowners on area ranches.

 The responsibility of the Extension staff is to transfer knowledge in agriculture, family and consumer sciences, wildlife management and the 4-H youth program to the people of West Texas.
 The center serves as the headquarters for the 23 counties in Extension’s West Central District.
 It offices an Extension administrator, regional program directors and several specialists with regional and state responsibilities.
 The specialist staff stationed here have advanced training in various disciplines and serve as sources of technical information for county agents and producer clientele.